 - You will face financial hardship as a result of not being able to work while you are self-isolating

 This application is for one person only and any further applications within the same household must be made by each individual.
 We will be looking at applications on a case by case basis and will be using our existing Housing Benefit Discretionary Payment Policy where the above criteria is not fully met.
 A payment of £500 will be made where is it clear that genuine hardship exists.
-The Discretionary Fund itself is capped and therefore each case will be considered on its own merits.

 We may need to request further information from you to decide if an award can be made.